gvwilson/thirdbit/src/fiction/in-heck/index.md

-"That old tortoise sure does have a way with people," he said, almost to himself, then nodded a farewell and padded silently away.
+"That old tortoise sure does have a way with people," he said, almost to himself, then nodded a farewell and padded away on silent paws.

 Gumption was waiting for her
 when she hopped angrily out the door a moment later.